vincentdbs/ProjectAndroid/README.md

     - Tablayout
 - AyncTasks object to retrieve JSON response from the API
 - Service to trigger the notification
-- Persitance of the data
+- Persistence of the data
     - Favourite teams are stored in a SQLite database